 How to Lose Weight Working From Home?

-Some of us may be hitting this goal already while others may struggle if they live a more sedentary lifestyle.
+Some of us may be hitting this goal already, while others may struggle if they live a more sedentary lifestyle.
 But have no fear!
 There are several easy tips you can follow while working from home to help you increase your body movement and ultimately feel more energized throughout the day.

-You may be tempted to just sit and go on your phone but you would be doing yourself a favor to grab those sneakers and sunglasses and head outside for a brisk walk.
+You may be tempted just to sit and go on your phone, but you would be doing yourself a favor to grab those sneakers and sunglasses and head outside for a brisk walk.

 Instead of using a chair at your desk, try sitting on a stability ball for part of the day.
 This challenges your body to sit straight without falling off and requires you to engage your core muscles.
-You also will improve your posture on a ball than sloughing in a chair.
+You also will improve your posture on a ball rather than sloughing in a chair.

 Keep a set of light weights by your desk.
 If you have a phone call that doesn’t require you to be typing at your computer, you can use these weights to your advantage and get in a few reps while still being on the clock.
 Every little bit you can do to support your muscle strengthening counts.
 You can also try using resistance bands, a jump rope, or even invest in an exercise bike for under your desk.

 Place your office equipment out of reach.
 If you have everything you need close by to your chair, this doesn’t motivate you to get up and reach around.
 By moving things like your stapler, printer, and hole puncher a few feet away, you are giving yourself the incentive to take a few extra steps throughout your day.

 Let your body move to the music!
 If you are feeling low energy or having a demanding workday, try to play some upbeat music and dance for a few minutes.
 Don’t worry.
 Nobody is watching you (just make sure your webcam is off).
 Dancing is a fun way to get in some cardio and get your blood flowing.